Installation of WSL

 To maintain sanity, I needed some sort of structure, albeit loose.

-- Desktops and Laptops the are workstations will run Windows 10
+- Desktops and Laptops that are workstations will run Windows 10

 - Desktops and Laptops that are servers will be assumed headless and run the latest Ubuntu Server